atolye15/checklist/checklists/creating-interactive-prototypes.md

 - [ ] Wire them up
 Make sure you have linked every screen to each other so that ther are no gaps in interactions.

+- [ ] Pay attention to component behaviours
+For better prototyping you should pay extra attention to component states and their behaviours.
+E.g. sticky components, hover and active effects, micro-interactions...

 - [ ] Test the usability of the product
 E.g. Make sure the buttons are easily noticable and clickable.
 Texts are easy to read, etc.